 Over the next few weeks, we’ll be hearing from Akhil, a former Magoosh student who will be pursuing his MBA at Hult in the fall.
 Akhil will be writing about his experience with the GMAT and the MBA admissions process as an international student.
-You can learn more about him on his blog, and you can read his first post here.
+You can learn more about him on his blog.

 The GMAT takes the limelight when it comes to MBA applications.
 All prospective applicants shiver when they hear those 4 letters and therefore forget to see the overall picture of the MBA application.